jcroll/foursquare-api-client/README.md

 and as such installable via [Composer](http://getcomposer.org/).

-If you do not use Composer, you can grab the code from GitHub, and use any PSR-0 compatible autoloader (e.g. the [Symfony2 ClassLoader component](https://github.com/symfony/ClassLoader)) to load the library's classes.
+If you do not use Composer, you can grab the code from GitHub, and use any PSR-0 compatible autoloader (e.g. the [Symfony ClassLoader component](https://github.com/symfony/ClassLoader)) to load the library's classes.

 ### Guzzle Versioning